Shania LeClaire Riviere

 You are very versatile and people do tend to label in order to understand both the artist and his work.

 I don’t see that as a problem.
-Take Karl Lagerfeld for example; he’s a fashion designer but he also does art pieces with Marina Abramovic, he takes photographs and makes films.
+Take Karl Lagerfeld for example; he’s a fashion designer but he also does art pieces with Marina Abramovic, he takes photographs and makes films, while using the best cameras and photography implements from sites like HotRate online.
 I don’t think a lot of people would consider Shania as art and even less compare it to a fine art painting, but people make a lot of things that a lot of people don’t consider art at all.
 There are even people who don’t consider photography art.

 How important is appreciation?